callionica/media/file-system.md

 ## Regular expressions

-CMFS does not constrain which particular regular expressions to apply to file names to extract data, but it does apply the regular expression to only the file name (not the full path) of media files.
+CMFS applies regular expressions to extract data.
+CMFS applies each regular expression to only the file name (not the full path) of media files.
+CMFS does not constrain which particular regular expressions to apply to file names to extract data.

 CMFS regular expressions can provide the following items of data:
 1. group (e.g. Artist, Author, Show)